 Montgomery County Public Schools Superintendent Joshua Starr said Wednesday he wants to redo the site-selection process for the second Bethesda-Chevy Chase cluster middle school, which is currently planned for .

 At last night's Board of Education worksession, Starr said he is concerned about the community's response to the process and about possible legal roadblocks that could prevent the schools from reclaiming the park.

-"My recommendation to redo the site-selection process is not inconsistent with my CIP recommendation to open the new B-CC middle school in August 2017," Starr said.
+"My recommendation to redo the site-selection process is not inconsistent with to open the new B-CC middle school in August 2017," Starr said.
 "There is sufficient time in this schedule to allow for the new site selection process and still open the new middle school by the recommended date of August 2017."

 Starr said he will send a memo to the Board in the coming days, detailing the new site-selection process and its timeframe.

 Rock Creek Hills Park is the former site of the now-closed Kensington Junior High.
 After that school was shuttered, the park was transferred to the with the caveat that MCPS could reclaim the site if ever it needed space for a school in the area.

 However, in the 1990s, the county used federal funds to develop the park, and the acceptance of that money places restrictions on future uses of the land, Starr said.
 This may stop MCPS from being able to reclaim the park site, he said.
 School staff is investigating the issue further.

 Starr also pointed to the initial site-selection process, which and .
 That site-selection committee conformed to all of the Board's policies and regulations, Starr said, but the negative response from the community makes the issue worth revisiting.

 "Although all of the appropriate steps have been followed, I have to acknowledge that there are enough issues still hanging over this project that additional steps are needed to firm up support for the new middle school," he said.